How airports and airlines will operate once the lockdown is lifted

 GoAir had said that all in-flight sales of meals and beverages will remain suspended until further notice.
 There will be no meals or snack services to ensure that there is minimal interaction between the crew and passenger.
 There would also be in-house announcements to minimise the use of lavatories, and also to avoid any non-essential movement in the aisle.

-IndiGo on the other hand said that it would begin domestic and international travel gradually.
-We will be discontinuing the on-board meal services and on board duty free sales.
+IndiGo, on the other hand, said that it would begin domestic and international travel gradually.
+We will be discontinuing the onboard meal services and onboard duty-free sales.
 To maintain social distancing, the capacity of the airport buses will be reduced to 50 per cent.
-Boarding will allowed in a staggered manner.
+Boarding will be allowed in a staggered manner.